osudrl/cassie-trajectory-editor/README.md

 Name/Type | Description
 --- | ---
-(vector) global body init xpos at rootframe | The vector representing the initial position of the value at the root frame (vector) global body target xpos | The **result** of the calculations from the function.
+(vector) global body init xpos at rootframe | The vector representing the initial position of the body at the root frame (vector) global body target xpos | The **result** of the calculations from the function.
 Represents the target for the body at the specified frame
 (vector) rootframe transform vector | The translation that the root node experienced.
 For A-Scaling, all nearby nodes will undergo scaled-down transformations in the same direction int rootframe | At what frame was the main perturbation applied?
 The rootframe can be found by finding node_body_id of the node that was dragged and dropped and using `get frame from node body id()`